 Note carefully the spelling in the if...then line - pin3 is all one word (without a space).
 This is because pin3 is the name of a variable that contains the data from the input pin.
-Note also that only the label is placed after the command then - no other words apart from a label are allowed in this position.
+Note also that only the label is placed after the command then.

-Two switches (or more) can be combined by the AND and OR key words.
+Two switches (or more) can be combined by the AND or OR key words.

-A 2-input AND gate is programmed as if pin2 = 1 and pin3 = 1 then flash if pin1 = 1 or pin2 = 1 or pin3 = 1 then flash
+A 2-input AND gate is programmed as

+if pin2 = 1 and pin3 = 1 then flash

+A 3-input OR gate is programmed as

+if pin1 = 1 or pin2 = 1 or pin3 = 1 then flash

+To read the whole input port use the following command

+let b1 = pins

+To isolate individual pins (e.g. 6 and 7) within the port, mask the pins variable

+with an & (logical AND) statement